Signetics 2650: Description

 The downside to this approach was that the high-bit was no longer part of the address, meaning the address space was only 15 bits, and the machine could access only a total of 32 KB of memory.
 The address space was further limited by the use of another two bits of the address to indicate the indexing mode for all logical and arithmetic (i.e. non-branch) instructions.
 These bits controlled functions like whether the address should be post-incremented or pre-decremented, which is extremely useful for constructing loops.
 But with all of these bits already accounted for, only 13 were available for addresses in these instructions, meaning only 8 KB could be addressed directly.
 This meant the main memory was broken up as four 8 KB blocks.
 To access memory outside the 8 KB where the instruction was located, the data bytes being pointed to had to contain an indirect address, pointing to some other location in memory.
 Doing so forced another memory read cycle, slowing performance.

 When the 2650 was designed in 1972, these limitations on address space were not significant due to the small size and high cost of the static RAM memory typically used with these processors.
 At the time, machines typically contained 2 or 4 KB of RAM.
 But with the increasing use of dynamic RAM from the mid-1970s, machines with 8 and 16 KB of RAM, and ultimately 64 KB, became common and the addressing system on the 2650 became a significant hindrance.

 The 2650 also contained an on-die call stack, rather than the more common solution that sets aside a location in memory to hold the stack.
-The stack pointer was held in three bits in PSW.
+The stack pointer was held in three bits in the PSW.
 An on-die stack is much faster, as the data can be accessed directly without waiting for it to be read from external memory, but it also takes up room on the die and is always limited in size as a result of practical tradeoffs.
-In the 2650, the stack was eight 15-bit entries deep, which is generally far too small to be used for high-level languages.
+In the 2650, the return address stack was eight 15-bit entries deep.
+This allowed programs to nest subroutines to eight levels.

 While there were nine different addressing modes, the lack of 16-bit registers and the 13–15-bit address space prevented widespread use.
 Despite this, an operating system ("2650 DOS") was available, along with 8 KB and 12 KB BASIC interpreters (sold by Central Data Corporation USA), and many games of the Hunt the Wumpus style.
 Most programs were written in assembly language.